 2.1: Training should take place in a unit that is accredited for endoscopy training.

-Evidence: Very low; Recommendation: Strong;

-Agreement: 100%

 There are no published data specifically related to outcomes in training related to JAG-accreditation status of units.
 However, the processes of quality assurance (QA) of both service and training remain integral to the overall JAG quality framework.
-The JAG QA process assesses endoscopy units on criteria specifically related to training and the training environment; engagement and benchmarking ensures that standards are maintained and improved.10
+The JAG QA process assesses endoscopy units on criteria specifically related to training and the training environment; engagement and benchmarking ensures that standards are maintained and improved.
+10